martinaamodt/cockroachdb/README.md

 ## Limitations
 **Limitations:**
-* Secure mode is not supported
 * Only a three node initial cluster is supported.
 But still works with more nodes joining later
-* Assumes DNS is configured and in use
-*
+* Can not switch from secure to insecure mode

 **Known Issues:**